 Fees Limited.
 In addition to streamlining applications, permit fees will be limited.
 Agencies cannot treat ADUs as a new residential use for purposes of calculating connection fees or capacity charges for utilities, including water and sewer service, nor can they require the applicant to install a new or separate utility connection directly between the accessory dwelling unit and the utility or impose a related connection fee or capacity charge.
 (Govt.
 Code §65852.2(f).)

-Setback Requirements.
+.
 Association setback requirements that would prevent the construction of backyard ADUs will be voided.
 Setbacks will be reduced to "no more than four feet from the side and rear lot lines."
 (Govt.
-Code §65852.2(a)(1)(D)(xi).)
+Code §65852.2(a)(1)(D)(xi)

 View Restrictions.
 The bill does not address view restrictions.
 Can an association block the construction of ADUs that violate view restrictions?
 The bill's broad language striking down any restrictions that prevent the construction of ADUs arguably includes view restrictions.
-Litigation will likely erupt over this issue.
+The issue is unsettled and will need resolution either by subsequent legislation or by the courts.

 Property Values.
 Higher density created by ADUs means additional vehicles on streets.
 In addition to parking problems and rules enforcement issues, the influx of ADU renters will burden amenities such as pools, clubhouses, tennis courts, etc. This could change neighborhood aesthetics and could drive down property values.